Common Questions About Addiction Treatment

 2) When you stop using or drinking, do you go through withdrawal?

-3) Is your use prohibiting you from living a normal day-to-day life?
+3) Is your substance use prohibiting you from living a normal day-to-day life?

 If you answered yes to any of those questions, you more than likely would need to go to an inpatient treatment program and continue your care from there.

 If no was your answer to those questions, then an outpatient program may be more suitable for your particular situation.
 In most cases, we suggest making a call into our admissions office at 800-481-8457.
 This is the best way to get the answers you’re looking for in a timely manner.

 Most of the time an outpatient program is designed for someone who has completed an inpatient stay and is looking to continue their growth in recovery.
-Outpatient is not meant to be the starting point, it is commonly referred to as aftercare.
+Outpatient is not meant to be the starting point, as it is commonly referred to as aftercare.
 Using outpatient treatment as the first line of defense is not recommended.